 The access controls offered can be easily managed at different levels.
 This ensures that different teams can see and use relevant data that they are authorized to access.
 Also, sensitive data can be protected without the need to create multiple data copies.

-All data users and their activities are accumulated in audit logs.
+All data users and their activities are collected in audit logs.
 Databricks offers tools and data governance strategies that constantly track data health.
 Unity Catalogue allows admins to monitor usage patterns and access permissions.

 The monitoring feature also offers additional metrics for data quality and drift for actively detecting issues and generating dashboards.